Soulection: Apple Music and Beats-1 Radio

 In June 2015, Apple announced its streaming music service, Apple Music.
 Apple Music's first broadcasting station was called Beats 1 Radio.
 Beats 1 Radio was led by DJs Zane Lowe, Ebro Darden, and Julie Adenuga and was contributed to by artists such as Drake, Q-Tip, Pharrell Williams, Dr. Dre, and Elton John.
 Soulection was among the list of names chosen to serve as a tastemaker for the broadcast.
 The first Soulection radio show broadcast on Beats 1 Radio on July 4, 2015.
 The show aired their 500th episode on April 11, 2021.

 The Soulection brand

 Independent music label

-Soulection has released 78 records including albums, singles, EPs, and compilations since 2011.Artists such as Sango, GoldLink, Sam Gellaitry, Monte Booker, IAMNOBODI, Tom Misch, and even popular streetwear brand Stussy have worked to release music with the label.
+Soulection has released 78 records including albums, singles, EPs, and compilations since 2011.Artists such as Sango, GoldLink, Sam Gellaitry, Monte Booker, IAMNOBODI, Tom Misch, and even popular streetwear brand Stüssy have worked to release music with the label.
 2021 releases under the Soulection label include Ari PenSmith's City Girl: Acoustic Performance, Jayla Darden's Exhausted My Options, Phabo's Soulquarius & Slippery, AYLØ's Clairsentience LIVE and three works from Lou Val: Tayo and the Dreamer, Eternal Sunshine, and Cruel Silence.